 Strategic theme – Research and Publications

-- No. of faculty publications/ citations in ISI Journals
+- Number of faculty publications/ citations in ISI Journals

-- No. of faculty publications/ citations in other International research journals
+- Number of faculty publications/ citations in other International research journals

-- No. of faculty publications/ citations in national research journals
+- Number of faculty publications/ citations in national research journals

 The examples discussed above are just indicators and such objectives and measures can be devised for all the financial and operational measures viz; customer perspective, internal perspective (including the faculty and staff), innovation and learning perspective, and financial perspectives.